carol-hsu/carol-hsu.github.io/content/post/travel/first_belgium.md

 Administratively, this German-speaking area is part of Wallonia.

-In addition to Wallonia and Flanders, the **Brussels-Capital Region** is the third federal region.
+In addition to Wallonia and Flemish Region, the **Brussels-Capital Region** is the third federal region.
 Here, both French and Dutch are official languages.
 We spent most of our time in the City of Brussels during our trip.